Twenty-four eyes in a box

 The sharp image falls well below the retina and it would seem that the sharp focus of the lenses is wasted by inappropriate eye geometry.
 Another, more likely, interpretation is that the eyes are ‘purposely’ under-focused.

 Most jellyfish operate in the open sea and do not need complex eyes.
-Since they obtain their prey passively, they only need to distinguish between day and night (so that they know when to rise to the surface and feed on the plankton that rise at night).
-They do this through photosensitive cells that are not organised as distinct light-detecting organs at all.
-Box jellyfish, by contrast, operate in shallow, near-shore environments, where there are obstacles such as rocks and tree roots.
-Eyes, for them, are a specialism (rather than being an essential part of the whole body plan), and each type of eye is specialised for a particular function.
-In particular, under-focusing helps the animals to detect the large, stationary structures of their special environment while ignoring the plankton and small particles that drift with the current.
+Obtaining their prey passively, they need to distinguish only between day and night, so that they know when to rise to the surface and feed on the plankton that congregate there nocturnally.
+So their photo- sensitive cells fall short of being complete light-detecting organs.
+Box jellyfish, by contrast, sleep at night.
+During the day they operate in shallow, near-shore environments, where there are obstacles such as rocks and tree roots.
+Eyes, for them, are a specialism rather than an essential part of the body plan, and each type of eye is specialised for a particular function.
+Under-focusing helps them detect the large, stationary structures of their environment while ignoring the plankton and small particles that drift with the current.
 Having no brain, the jellyfish filters information about object size, motion, and ambient light through the optics of the eyes themselves.
 The filtered information then passes to the nervous system and interconnected pacemakers, and the animal responds to what it sees by adjusting the speed and direction of its travel.
 A brain is not necessary.

 Why should evolution have produced highly sophisticated optics that have only poor resolution?
 Isn’t higher resolution always better, irrespective of the visual function to be fulfilled?

-To which Wehner’s answer is, ‘Obviously not.’
-Instead, we should think of other examples in nature where the degradation of spatial resolution in the visual system is a ‘design feature’, as with insect eyes.
+To which his answer is, ‘Obviously not.’
+Instead, we should think of other examples where the degradation of spatial resolution in the visual system is a ‘design feature’, as with insect eyes.
 The analogy with insects confirms that looking for some functional explanation for the apparent imperfection is not futile.

-If one thing is obvious, however, it is that the jellyfish eye cannot be interpreted as an intermediate stage.
-Jellyfish first appear in the Cambrian (possibly in the latest Precambrian) and have continued to exist as such to the present day.
-We do not see them evolving into something higher than jellyfish, nor emerging from a state that was somewhat lower.
-The existence of camera eyes in the jellyfish does nothing to clarify the origin of eyes, be it in the trilobite (which was around at the same time as jellyfish, as were numerous other seeing creatures), the various orders of insect or ourselves.
-In cephalopods camera eyes were already in existence in the Cambrian, and they were to ‘evolve’ independently several times again in animals as diverse as jumping spiders and annelid worms.
+If one thing is obvious, it is that the jellyfish eye cannot be interpreted as an intermediate stage.
+Jellyfish first appear in the Cambrian (possibly earlier) and have continued to the present day.
+We do not see them evolving into something higher than jellyfish, nor emerging from a state that was lower.
+The existence of camera eyes in the jellyfish does nothing to clarify the origin of eyes, be it in trilobites (which also existed in the Cambrian, along with numerous other seeing creatures), in the various orders of insect or in ourselves.
+Cambrian cephalopods already had camera eyes, and they were to ‘evolve’ independently several times again in animals as diverse as jumping spiders and annelid worms.

 Not only is it clear that part of an eye is better than no eye at all.
 We also can find a plausible series of intermediates among modern animals.
 This doesn’t mean of course, that these modern intermediates really represent ancestral types.
 But it does show that intermediate designs are capable of working.